The novel coronavirus Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) is drawing comparisons to influenza, the seasonal flu.

 Both the flu and COVID-19 can spread from person to person with close contact.
 If an infected person coughs, sneezes, or talks, they release droplets that can land in an uninfected person’s nose or mouth.

 The flu also can spread if uninfected people touch a surface that contains the virus and then touch their nose, mouth, or eyes.
-It is presumed COVID-19 can spread in a similar way.
+COVID-19 can spread in a similar way.

 Who Is Most at Risk of Infection?

 People who travel, work, or live in places where COVID-19 is spreading are at the highest risk of getting infected.
 Other risk factors include older age and health conditions like lung conditions or disease, heart disease, diabetes, HIV, or cancer.
 Pregnant women should also be monitored, although currently there is no data that says they are at greater risk for infection or severe illness.

 The prevalence of the flu means anyone can get infected.
 Many of the same groups are at higher risk.

 Symptoms for both COVID-19 and the flu can range from mild to severe and even life-threatening.

 The most common symptoms of COVID-19 include fever, cough, and shortness of breath.
 Symptoms generally appear anywhere between two and 14 days after exposure to SARS-CoV-2, though scientists and public health authorities are still gathering data to refine this range.

 Flu symptoms come on suddenly, usually between one and four days after exposure.
 The flu can cause many different symptoms, including:

 Both the flu and COVID-19 can cause serious health complications, such as pneumonia.

 Only lab tests can definitively diagnose COVID-19.
 Several different tests can diagnose the flu, and those tests are more widely available.